What Do Tire Numbers Mean?

 Whether you’re trying to change the oil in your Chrysler, Dodge, Jeep, Ram or you’re taking your vehicle to our service department for an oil change, you ought to know the differences between synthetic oil vs. conventional oil.
 Compare the differences between synthetic and conventional oil here at Olathe Dodge Chrysler Jeep Ram in Olathe, KS.
 How Does An Oil Change Work?…

 Changing your oil is one of the cheapest maintenance tasks you can do for your car, but also one of the most important.
 Read on to see what it takes to do the job yourself, and how you can save money if you decide you’d rather let one of our skilled service technicians do the…

 If there are strange car noises under your hood, the culprit could be a faulty serpentine belt.
 But what does a serpentine belt replacement cost?
-Of course, it depends on your make and model as well as labor costs, but in general a replacement serpentine belt costs around $70-$200, including around $50 for the belt…
+Of course, it depends on your make and model as well as labor costs, but in general a replacement serpentine belt costs around $70-$200 (plus taxes and fees), including around…